booz-allen-epa-agile-rfi/epa-rfi/documentation/Continuous-Monitoring.md

 ### [Prometheus](http://prometheus.io/)

 Prometheus is used as an interface for querying and charting the real-time metrics provided by cAdvisor.
-We're also using its alerting functionality to publish alerts to its Alert Manager component, which then pushes the alerts to the a slack channel through a custom webhook.
+We're also using its alerting functionality to publish alerts to its Alert Manager component, which then pushes the alerts to a slack channel through a custom webhook.

-A small snippit of a report is shown below.
+A small snippet of a report is shown below.

 ![prometheus_v2](https://cloud.githubusercontent.com/assets/16209237/11935668/1a9ed632-a7d7-11e5-96ab-56412accf422.png)